siddhi-io/www/en/docs/docs/query-guide.md

 **Table (and Store) Operators**

-The following operators can be performed on tables (and stores).
+The following operations can be performed on tables (and stores).

 ### Insert